zixindh/yt/README.md

 ### Using the Deployed App
 1. **Open the app**: Visit [https://youtuberead.streamlit.app/](https://youtuberead.streamlit.app/)
 2. **Paste YouTube URL**: Copy and paste any YouTube video URL into the input field
+3. **Optional**: Click "🤔 Ask a specific question (Optional)" to expand and add a custom question
-3. **Click Summarize**: Press the "Summarize" button
+4. **Click Summarize**: Press the "Summarize" button
-4. **Get Results**: View the AI-generated summary
+5. **Get Results**: View the AI-generated summary or answer to your question

 ### Using Locally (Advanced)
 1. **Paste YouTube URL**: Copy and paste any YouTube video URL into the input field
+2. **Optional**: Click "🤔 Ask a specific question (Optional)" to expand and add a custom question
-2. **Click Summarize**: Press the "Summarize" button
+3. **Click Summarize**: Press the "Summarize" button
-3. **Automatic Processing**: Watch the progress bar as the app:
+4. **Automatic Processing**: Watch the progress bar as the app:
    - Uses Apify to extract the video transcript, title, and channel name
    - Processes the transcript content for analysis
-   - Generates a summary using OpenRouter AI
+   - Generates a summary or answers your question using OpenRouter AI
-4. **View Results**: Read the AI-generated summary and optionally view the full transcript
+5. **View Results**: Read the AI-generated summary/answer and optionally view the full transcript

 ## 🛠️ Technical Details